-GRI 102-34: Nature and total number of critical concerns ✓
+GRI 102-34: Nature and total number of critical concerns 🗸

 The Group Compliance Officer and Internal Auditing report to the Auditing Committee of the Supervisory Board regularly at each of the committee's meetings.
-During the reporting period, the Group Compliance office reported no critical matters to the Supervisory Board.
+During the reporting period, the Group Compliance office reported no substantial findings to the Supervisory Board.

-GRI 102-35: Remuneration policies ✓
+GRI 102-35: Remuneration policies 🗸

 The remuneration of our Executive Board members is set and reviewed annually by the Supervisory Board.
 It depends upon the responsibilities and personal achievements of the individual Executive Board member as well as the economic situation and market environment of the company as a whole.
 Further, the customary level of remuneration at peer companies and the internal Symrise remuneration structure are also considered.
-At Symrise, the Executive Board members earn on average 28 times the remuneration of a German employee or an average employee worldwide.
+In a vertical compensation comparison, the target total compensation of all Executive Board members corresponds to around 28 times the average compensation of Symrise employees in Germany or worldwide and around 27 times the highest collectively agreed compensation group in Germany.
 Therefore, the remuneration of Executive Board members is appropriate according to an internal company comparison.
 All members of the Executive Board receive a target total remuneration.
-This is comprised of a fixed remuneration (33 %), the annual variable component (additional 33 %) and a long-term variable component (additional 33 % of the total target remuneration), each at 100 % goal attainment.
+This is comprised of a fixed remuneration (33%), the annual variable component (additional 33%) and a long-term variable component (additional 33% of the total target remuneration), each at 100% goal attainment.
 This total target remuneration is restricted by a maximum remuneration for the annual bonus and the long-term incentive (cap).

-80 % of the variable annual remuneration for our Executive Board members is based on earning targets (EBITDA, EBITDA margin, business free cash flow, earnings per share) that have been agreed upon with the Supervisory Board.
-An additional 10 % is drawn from the respective division's optimization objectives, and an additional 10 % is drawn from sustainability objectives.
-The performance goals are derived from the business plan for the current calendar year as well as agreed-upon individual, division-specific goals.
+90% of the variable annual remuneration for our Executive Board members is based on earning targets (EBITDA, EBITDA margin, sales, business free cash flow, earnings per share) that have been agreed upon with the Supervisory Board.
+A further 10% relates to sustainability objectives.
+The performance goals are derived from the business plan for the current calendar year as well as agreed-upon individual, segment-specific goals.
 The company's sustainability objectives are also incorporated into individual performance goals and thereby into the remuneration package of the Executive Board members.
 The members' performance goals are communicated to the managers in the respective divisions.
-In 2018, the priority was increased process efficiency, particularly in the "Brief to Contract" process.
-In addition, certain items are also incentivized, such as the reduction of our direct and energy-indirect (Scopes 1 and 2) CO2 emissions, the sustainable orientation of our innovation process or the sourcing of raw material from sustainable sources.
+In 2019, we focused on optimizing our working capital.
+In addition, certain items were also incentivized, such as the reduction of our direct and energy-indirect (Scopes 1+2) CO_2 emissions, the sustainable orientation of our innovation process or the sourcing of raw material from sustainable sources.

 Moreover, the Supervisory Board allows the members of the Executive Board to participate in our long-term incentive program.
-Upon maturity, this three-year program provides for a cash bonus (33 % of the entire remuneration) independent of how Symrise's share price has performed over a period of three years.
+Upon maturity, this three-year program provides for a cash bonus (33% of the entire target remuneration) independent of how the share price of Symrise has performed over a period of three years.
 Our company does not offer shares or share options.